Octet baryon isovector charges from $N_f = 2 + 1$ lattice QCD: Lattice set-up

 with spin index $\alpha$, colour indices $i$, $j$, $k$ and $C$ being the charge conjugation matrix.
 The $\Lambda$ baryon is not considered here since three-point functions with the currents $\mathcal{O}_J=\bar{u}\Gamma_J u-\bar{d}\Gamma_J d$ vanish in this case.
 Without loss of generality, we place the source space-time position at the origin \mbox{$(\mathbf{0}, 0)$} and the sink at $(\mathbf{x}', t)$ such that the source-sink separation in time equals~$t$.
 The current is inserted at $(\mathbf{y}, \tau)$ with $0 \leq \tau \leq t$.\footnote{Note that in practice we only analyse data with $2a\leq\tau\leq t-2a$.} The annihilation interpolators are projected onto zero-momentum via the sums over the spatial sink position, while momentum conservation (and the sum over $\mathbf{y}$ for the current) means the source is also at rest.

 We ensure positive parity via the projection operator $\mathcal{P}_+ = \frac{1}{2} (\mathds{1} + \gamma_4)$.
 For the three-point functions, $\mathcal{P}=\mathcal{P}_+$ for $J=V,S$ and $\mathcal{P} = i\gamma_i \gamma_5 \mathcal{P}_+$ for $J=A,T$.
 The latter corresponds to taking the difference of the polarizations~(in the $i$~direction).
 The interpolators are constructed from spatially extended quark fields in order to increase the overlap with the ground state of interest and minimize contributions to the correlation functions from excited states.
 Wuppertal smearing is employed~\cite{Gusken:1989ad}, together with APE-smeared~\cite{Falcioni:1984ei} gauge transporters.
 The number of smearing iterations is varied with the aim of ensuring that ground state dominance sets in for moderate time separations.
-The root mean squared light quark smearing radii range from about $0.6\,\fm$ (for $M_\pi\approx 430\,\MeV$) up to about $0.8\,\fm$ (for $M_\pi\approx 130\,\MeV$).
+The root mean squared light quark smearing radii range from about $0.6\,\fm$ (for $M_\pi\approx 430\,\MeV$) up to about $0.8\,\fm$ (for $M_\pi\approx 130\,\MeV$), whereas the strange quark radii range from about $0.5\,\fm$ (for the physical strange quark mass) up to about $0.7\,\fm$ (for $M_K=M_{\pi}\approx 270\,\MeV$).
 See Sec.~E.1 (and in particular Table~15) of Ref.~\cite{RQCD:2022xux} for further details.
 Figure~\ref{fig:effmass} demonstrates that, when keeping for similar pion and kaon masses the smearing radii fixed in physical units, the ground state dominates the two-point functions at similar physical times across different lattice spacings.